Don’t look up.

 One time, a visitor casually mentioned that I shouldn’t immediately point out the flaws in my house.
 Then he looked up and said, “Oh.
 Yea, I would have noticed that ceiling though.”
 See what I mean?

 This room is no stranger to the blog.
-In fact, I’ve talked about it here, here and here – and most recently here.
+In fact, I’ve talked about it in my dining room tour, home office redo and in this dining room restyle post – and in this spring home tour.
 At first, I tried taking pictures where you couldn’t see the ceiling at all.
 But that really didn’t work.
 I mean, the room is what it is.
 Like it or not.
 Not!

 Then, along came the DIY Decor Store.
 And, a rather simple solution.